Published by BioNixusUpdated May 2026Open access

 The GCC medical devices market is served by the full spectrum of global OEMs: imaging and diagnostics leaders include Siemens Healthineers, GE Healthcare, Philips Healthcare, and Mindray (growing share in mid-tier hospital segment).
 Cardiovascular device leaders include Medtronic, Abbott, Boston Scientific, and Edwards Lifesciences.
 Surgical systems are led by Intuitive Surgical, Stryker, Zimmer Biomet, and Johnson & Johnson MedTech.
 Local distribution is managed through registered Saudi and UAE agents including Al-Faisaliah, AMSCO, and Cigalah.

-How does BioNixus support medical device market strategy in the GCC?
+How does BioNixus support medical device market research in GCC?

 Request a proposal